Home Current Team

 After working in the field for over a decade, Tiffany hopes to contribute from a different point of view – she is pursuing the research side of nutrition and exercise.
 She will be studying the role of nutrition in muscle function of bariatric surgery patients.

-Lyne Al-Nabelsi, BSc Student
+Lyne Al-Nabelsi, MSc Student

 Academic Background